rayyankhalid7777/KitchenAI/README.md

 ## Fairness Analysis

 ### Fairness Assessment Overview
 Fairness in predictive modeling is essential to ensure that the model performs equitably across different groups.
-In this project, we analyzed the fairness of the final model by comparing its performance between two distinct groups of recipes based on their preparation times:
+In this project, I analyzed the fairness of the final model by comparing its performance between two distinct groups of recipes based on their preparation times:
 1. **Quick Recipes:** Recipes with cooking times ≤ 30 minutes.
 2. **Time-Consuming Recipes:** Recipes with cooking times > 30 minutes.